Skip to content

 Step 4Understand What Happens Next

-After you click ‘Sign out everywhere,’ know that it can take up to 24 hours for Microsoft’s system to fully log you out of all the browsers, apps, and services you’re using.
+After you click ‘Sign out everywhere,’ understand that it might take up to 24 hours for Microsoft’s system to completely log you out of all browsers, apps, and services.
+This delay is normal.
+The system needs time to update your sign-out status everywhere.

 • The 24-Hour Window: Microsoft says it can take up to 24 hours for you to be signed out of all browsers, apps, and other services where your account is used.
 This is because the system needs time to update the status for every active session.